fartbagxp/jump-host/README.md

 - Continuous logging and monitoring of failed logs

   A large part of security requires vigilance on knowing what is out there.
-We never know when we'll get another [Meltdown](https://meltdownattack.com/) or [Spectre](https://meltdownattack.com/) vulnerability on our servers, but we can monitor logs for it, and do geolocation lookups on suspicious activities.
+We never know when we'll get another [Meltdown](https://meltdownattack.com/) or [Spectre](https://meltdownattack.com/) vulnerability on our servers, but [we can monitor logs for it](https://aws.amazon.com/blogs/security/how-to-monitor-and-visualize-failed-ssh-access-attempts-to-amazon-ec2-linux-instances/), and do [geolocation lookups on suspicious activities](https://aws.amazon.com/blogs/security/how-to-use-amazon-guardduty-and-aws-web-application-firewall-to-automatically-block-suspicious-hosts/).

+- Leverage your Cloud Provider with on IAM role usage.

 ## Questions I would have on this design